 to the Data Warehouse, which resides on an Oracle database server.

-Web Intelligence (Webi) is SAP/BusinessObjects' strategic web-based tool for ad hoc analysis, replacing the Desktop Intelligence (Deski) software that has been in use at Penn for many years.
-Webi provides extensive query construction and report formatting capabilities, all in a web environment and without the need for desktop client software.
+SAP/BusinessObjects is a strategic web-based tool for ad hoc analysis.
+It provides extensive query construction and report formatting capabilities, all in a web environment and without the need for desktop client software.

 - the individual's personal collection of queries and reports, stored in their My Favorites area on the server